shiroco/CP2K-GRRM/README.md

 ------------------------
-Tools to use CP2K from GRRM.
+Tools to use CP2K from GRRM
 ------------------------